 A portion of our investment portfolio is allocated to other classes of investments which we expect to have different risk characteristics than our investments in traditional fixed maturity securities and short term investments.
-These other classes of investments in traditional fixed maturity securities and short term recorded on our consolidated balance sheet at fair value.
+These other classes of investments include interests in alternative investment vehicles such as private equity partnerships, hedge funds, senior secured bank loan funds and catastrophe bonds and are recorded on our consolidated balance sheet at fair value.
 For the aforementioned classes of investments, the fair value of the assets comprising the portfolio of an investment vehicle, and likewise the net asset value of the investment vehicle itself, are generally established on the basis of the valuation criteria applied by the investment managers as set forth in the governing documents of such investment vehicles.
 Such valuations may differ significantly from the values that would have been used had ready markets existed for the shares, partnership interests, notes or other securities representing interests in the relevant investment vehicles.
 Interests in many of the investment classes described above are subject to restrictions on redemptions and sales which are determined by the governing documents and limit our ability to liquidate these investments in the short term.
 These classes of investments expose us to market risks including interest rate risk, foreign currency risk, equity price risk and credit risk.
 The performance of these classes of investments is also dependent on the individual investment managers and the investment strategies.
-It is possible that the investment managers will leave and/or the investment strategies will become ineffective or that such managers will fail to follow our investment guidelines.
-Any of the foregoing could result in a material adverse change to our investment performance, and accordingly adversely affect our financial results.
+It is possible that the investment performance, and accordingly adversely affect our financial results.